Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 4. Verify that Engine is configured properly.

-A common use for the type of processing done by the Watson Relationship Extractor Service is index enrichment.
+A common use for the type of processing done by the Watson Relationship Extraction Service is index enrichment.
 That is, we can apply Relationship Extraction to ingested data and store the resulting analysis in the index as metadata that can be used at search time or in the display.

-One way to accomplish this task is to use the Watson Relationship Extractor Service at crawl time from a Watson Explorer converter.
+One way to accomplish this task is to use the Watson Relationship Extraction Service at crawl time from a Watson Explorer converter.
 The [example converter provided in this example](engine/wex-re-converter.xml) was developed to be used as a part of the out-of-the-box example-metadata search collection.
-For each document, the example converter sends the snippet text to the Watson Relationship Extractor Service and then stores the results from the Relationship Extractor service in a new content nodes with names based on the entity type determined by the service.
+For each document, the example converter sends the snippet text to the Watson Relationship Extraction Service and then stores the results from the Relationship Extraction service in a new content nodes with names based on the entity type determined by the service.

 To use the example converter, go to the Watson Explorer Engine administrator tool interface and create a new collection based on example-metadata.
 Name it 'example-metadata-watson'.